jorbDehmel/theory-of-computation/presentations/pda.md

 - See pg 126 of textbook

-# Next up: **Part 2: Computability theory**, the Church-Turing thesis, and Turing machines
+# Next up: The Church-Turing thesis, and Turing machines

 **An assignment on part 1 of the textbook should come soon**